 - Being Distracted, Getting Side Tracked.
 This is your mind trying to confuse you, trying not to let go of its power.
 The mind has you chasing ideas to prevent you from relaxing into spirit.
 Ironically, when your mind uses this trick, you turn it around and go on a journey.
 You allow yourself to chase the questions and enjoy the release into answers.
 You bathe in the distractions.
 Then something interesting happens, the chase becomes nonconsequential and a person will release their thoughts and instead relax into the wholeness of spirit.
 You can turn these distractions into a lesson about mindfulness or even use them as a form of guided meditation.

 - You feel Fear.
 Fear is the mind feeling it’s losing control.
 That the carefully laid out story you live by is now breaking down.
 Ironically, as you go deeper into a spiritual practice, the more centered a person becomes in their life.
 You discover that the mind doesn’t need to control everything and you can roll with life rather than force everything to your mind’s story.
 Since to be human is to hold a story, changing stories is the source of most drama in life.
 Look at human history, and you will find countless examples of how this plays out.
 So it is very natural to create false inner drama, to fear new insights, as you release a current story to experience what is outside of those stories.
 Also, keep in mind each person contains countless stories and can choose which ones to keep and release.
 As you deepen your spiritual practice, it becomes easier to shape life to be more balanced and remove any story that doesn’t serve your life.

 There is quite a bit more on this topic.
 This article is merely a simple hint on how to improve any spiritual practice.
-If you need additional help contact Julie and me and we can arrange teaching sessions.
+If you need additional help contact Julie and me and we can arrange taoist teaching or shamanic lessons.